This is who I am!

 Tablets and mobile devices have cemented their place within most of today’s K-12 learning environments.
 As a veteran iOS app developer who has created numerous award-winning educational apps for school-aged children and adolescents with communication difficulties, I believe I possess a true understanding of 21st century learning.
 I’ve provided over 150 in-person and virtual educational seminars to school districts, private practices, and professional organizations across the United States, as well as in Canada, the Czech Republic, Iceland, Poland, South Africa, and Turkey on the topics of apps and digital technology.

-Beyond iOS app development, I’ve created dozens of websites that were designed to help elicit speech and language development in school-aged children and adolescents.
-Collectively, my web-based creations have received tens of thousands of visitors per year from countries beyond the United States, such as Australia, Canada, New Zealand, the United Kingdom, more.
+Beyond iOS app development, I’ve launched dozens of websites that were designed to help elicit speech and language development in school-aged children and adolescents.
+Collectively, my websites have received tens of thousands of visitors per year from countries beyond the United States, such as Australia, Canada, New Zealand, the United Kingdom, more.

 Employment:

 In addition to being a private clinician, I work at Monmouth University (West Long Branch, New Jersey) as an associate professor within the School of Education in the Department of Speech-Language Pathology.
-I’m also the director of the Fluency Disorders Research Lab, which is housed within Monmouth University’s Center for Speech and Language Disorders.
+I’m also the director of the Meaningful Digital Experiences Research Lab, which is housed within Monmouth University’s Center for Speech and Language Disorders.
 Everyone at Monmouth University is awesome and I’m certainly MU proud.
 Go Hawks!

 Education: